roaringlands/roaringlands.github.io/_posts/2025-03-29-prepare-for-session-0.md

 ### Game Schedule & Attendance

+{: .box-error}
+**Important:** Session Zero will be held on Saturday, April 12, 2025 at 1pm.

 {: .box-warning}
-Game sessions will be held on the second and fourth Saturday of each month (time pending), at our home in Liberty.
+Game sessions will be held on the second and fourth Saturday of each month from 1pm to 5pm, at our home in Liberty.

 I expect players to attend regularly and to arrive on time.
 That being said, life happens, and we will understand if you cannot make it one week.
 Please just let us know as early as possible so I can plan ahead.